 Rejection

 Sadness slows everything down.
-It’s heavy, low-energy, and it doesn’t feel like it will ever lift.
-Porn is one of the few things that can override sadness without requiring any energy; you don’t have to get off the couch, talk to anyone, or do anything difficult.
+It can feel heavy, low-energy, and difficult to move through.
+Porn can override sadness without requiring much effort; you do not have to leave the couch, talk to anyone, or do anything difficult.

-This is why people often relapse during grief, loss, or depressive episodes.
-The emotional weight is real, and the usual alternatives (exercise, socializing, hobbies) feel impossible when you’re barely functional.
+This is why relapse risk can rise during grief, loss, or depressive episodes.
+The emotional weight is real, and the usual alternatives, such as exercise, socializing, or hobbies, may feel out of reach when functioning is low.

 Anger is high-energy and wants an outlet.
-It creates a state of arousal (not sexual arousal, but physiological activation).
-Your heart rate increases, your muscles tense, your brain is looking for a release valve.
+It creates physiological activation: your heart rate increases, your muscles tense, and your brain looks for a release valve.

 Porn can function as that release valve, channeling the energy into a different kind of arousal.
-Many people don’t even realize they’re using porn to manage anger until they start tracking their triggers.
+Many people only notice the anger connection after they start tracking their triggers.

 After any of the emotions above trigger a relapse, shame enters the picture.
 And shame is itself one of the most potent emotional triggers, creating a loop where the consequence of one relapse becomes the cause of the next.

-That advice isn’t wrong, but it’s incomplete, especially early in recovery, when the emotional regulation gap is still wide.
-Telling someone with a broken leg to “just walk” isn’t helpful.
-The capacity to sit with intense emotions is a skill that needs to be built gradually.
+That advice can be useful, but it is often incomplete early in recovery, when the emotional regulation gap is still wide.
+The capacity to stay with intense emotions is a skill that needs to be built gradually.

 When an emotional trigger hits, the first priority is bringing the intensity down to a manageable level.
-Not eliminating the emotion, just turning the volume from a 9 to a 6.
+The aim is to lower the volume enough to make the next step possible.

 Physical resets are the fastest way to do this.
 Cold water on the face, intense exercise, slow breathing.
 These work at the nervous system level, bypassing the mental negotiation entirely.

 Once the intensity is lower, get specific.
-“I feel bad” isn’t useful.
+A vague label like "I feel bad" leaves too much unclear.
 Try:

 • "I feel lonely because I spent the whole weekend alone."